Healthcare AI Development

 • Model Validation

-Its easiest to depict these steps as discrete and chronological, but that’s a little disingenuous.
-These steps are semi-continuous with one another and they tend to not be linear.
-Instead, you may find model developers jumping back and forth between these steps or doing them concurrently.
-However, these steps are generally all present in model development projects and you generally do tend to finalize them in the order presented.
+As depicted in the figure above, it’s easiest to illustrate these steps as discrete and chronological.
+However, this linear representation is disingenuous and doesn’t fully capture the reality of the development process.
+These steps are semi-continuous and often non-linear.
+Model developers frequently jump back and forth between these steps or work on them concurrently.
+Despite this fluidity, these steps are generally present in all model development projects and tend to be finalized in the order presented.

 Task Selection

-Choosing the right problem for AI to tackle is crucial.
-It’s not just about finding a gap; it’s about ensuring the AI solution can actually improve outcomes or efficiency in a meaningful way.
-We’re looking for problems where AI can provide insights or automation that weren’t feasible before This step should involve lots of discussions with clinicians to pinpoint where they feel the pressure and where they think AI could help.
+Choosing the right problem for an AI model to tackle is crucial.
+Selection involves identifying the specific task or clinical problem we aim to address with an AI model.
+This step requires collaboration between clinicians and data scientists to ensure the model’s relevance and potential impact.
+It’s not just about finding a novel problem; it’s about ensuring the AI solution can meaningfully improve outcomes or efficiency.
+We’re looking for problems where AI can provide insights or automation that weren’t previously feasible.

-Caution should always be exercised when someone says “I just want an AI to predict/do X”.
-There may be deeper or related problems that should be surfaced before jumping directly in the initial direction.
-A great approach for overcoming this issue is to ask a bunch of questions.
+Clinician perspectives are important; however, caution should be exercised when someone says, “I just want an AI to predict/do X.” There may be deeper or related problems that should be uncovered before jumping directly in the initial direction.
+An excellent approach for overcoming this issue is to ask a series of probing questions.
 Some of my favorite lines of inquiry are:

 • Would magic help?
-Asking how a “perfect solution” would help (e.g., “If I could give you Y information with 100% accuracy how would that help?”) gives you a sense of the maximum possible benefit of a solution.
+Asking how a “perfect solution” would help (e.g., “If I could give you Y information with 100% accuracy, how would that help?”).
+Answering this question gives you a sense of the maximum possible benefit of a solution.
+This helps us understand the potential impact and feasibility of the AI model.

 • Do you have data?
-If the answer is no, you should think long and hard about if this project is truly feasible.
+If the answer is no, consider whether this project is feasible.
+Data availability is a fundamental prerequisite for any AI development, and its absence can significantly hinder progress.

 Data Access

-Getting the right data is often the first big hurdle of AI development.
+Getting the correct data is often the first big hurdle of AI development.
 The data needs to be comprehensive, clean(able), and relevant.
-This step involves negotiating access to medical records while ensuring patient privacy and data security.
-Its imperative that you consider the following:
+This step frequently involves negotiating access to sensitive data, like medical records, while protecting patient privacy and data security.
+You must consider the following:

 • Provenance: where is the data coming from?
 Who’s going to get it for you?

-• Protection: how are you going to ensure that the data are properly potected?
-I recommend working directly in hospital IT systems or working with them to spec out compliant environments.
+• Protection: how will you ensure that the data are adequately protected?
+I recommend working directly in hospital IT systems or with hospital IT administrators/security specialists to specify compliant environments.

-• Prospective use: will you have this data available when you are trying to use this system prospectively or in the real-world?
+• Prospective use: will you have this data available when using this system prospectively in the real world?

 Data Preparation

-This step is usually pretty labor intensive, my estimate is that 90% of the engineering time will be dedicated to data preparation work.
-It can be helpful to use tools to help automate the data preparation.
-I made a tool called TemporalTransformer that can help you quickly convert EMR or claims data into a format ready for processing with neural networks/foundation models.
-I discuss it in the supplemental of my paper on predicting return to work and you can find code here.
+This step is usually labor-intensive; 90% of the engineering time will be dedicated to data preparation.
+Tools can help automate data preparation.
+I made a tool called TemporalTransformer that can help you quickly convert longitudinal EMR or claims data into a sequential token format ready for processing with neural networks or foundation models.
+I discuss it in the supplement of my paper on predicting return to work.

 Model Training

-Training the model is where the may be the most exciting step for the technical members of the project.
-But its often one of the shortest parts of the project (in terms of wall-time, not CPU/GPU time).
-We select algorithms, tune parameters, and iteratively improve the model based on its performance.
+Training the model may be the most exciting step for the technical folks.
+But it’s often one of the shortest parts of the project (in terms of wall time, not CPU/GPU time).
+In this step, we select algorithms, tune parameters, and iteratively improve the model based on its performance.
 This step is a mix of science, art, and a bit of luck.
 The goal is to develop a model that’s both performant and generalizable.
+There are many resources dedicated to model training and lots of nitty gritty to do into, I’ll save that all for another blog post.

 Model Validation

-After being developed, models must be validated to assess if they will benefit patients, physicians, or healthcare systems.
+After being developed, models must be validated to assess whether they benefit patients, physicians, or healthcare systems.
 Validation means testing the model on new, unseen data to ensure it performs well in settings representative of intended real-world usage.
-Ultimately, it’s about making sure the model isn’t just memorizing the data it’s seen but can actually make good predictions on new data.
+Ultimately, we must ensure the model doesn’t just memorize the data it’s seen but can also make good predictions when used in practice.

 This step often involves internal and external validation to ensure robustness.
 There are varying definitions for internal and external validation, but the distinction I like to use is based on the system generating the underlying data.
-If the data comes from the same system (e.g., same hospital, just a different timespan) then I would consider it internal validation data.
-A well conducted external validation is a great way to assess if a model will work in a given environment.
+If the data comes from the same system (e.g., the same hospital, just a different time period), it is internal validation data.
+A well-conducted external validation is a great way to assess whether a model will work in a new environment.
 However, external validation may be challenging due to data-sharing restrictions.
-Despite this challenge, its often a great place to get started in engaging with healthcare AI system, especially for physicians.
+Despite this challenge, it is often a great place to engage with healthcare AI systems, especially for physicians.
 Here are some examples of external validation studies that I’ve worked on:

 Wrapping Up